BardouilleMhea/mhea_DH/country.markdown

 *This methodology was inspired by [Wholey's (2018) research for the North Eastern University - Women Writers Project](https://wwp.northeastern.edu/blog/genre-and-gender-differences/) on the disparity between genres presented in literary works by men and women.*

-**Note**: During calculations of literary workks with multiple authors, only the gender of the primary or first-listed author was taken into consideration so as not to skew the data.
+**Note**: During calculations of literary works with multiple authors, only the gender of the primary or first-listed author was taken into consideration so as not to skew the data.

 <br />